BlackDogIT17/Wanderson-Gui-Documentation/README.md

 ### Save and convert ###
 ----

-File -> Save As... when you saved go to your folder and open the Terminal/Command Prompt inside it then write `pyuic5 your_gui_file.ui -o your_gui_file_py`.
+File -> Save As... when you saved go to your folder and open the Terminal/Command Prompt inside it then write `pyuic5 your_gui_file.ui -o your_gui_file.py`.

 ### Import your new ui in main.py ###